artsy/force/docs/creating_review_app.md

 ### Deleting a Review App

-When you are done using the review app, please delete it and its DNS entry.
+When you are done using the review app, please delete it by:

-Run:

 ```sh
 yarn delete-review-app awesome-feature
 ```

-And please delete the DNS entry as mentioned above.
+And please delete its DNS entry by:

+1. [Login to Cloudflare](https://dash.cloudflare.com/), and navigate to **artsy.net** > **DNS**
+1. In the search box, type `awesome-feature`
+1. Locate the correct record in search results, hit `Edit` at end of line
+1. Hit the `Delete` button on lower left

 ### Conclusion